czbiohub/blog/_blog/random-forest-reprogramming.md

 ![Entanglements](../images/reprogramming-direct-diff/rf_entanglements.png)

 ## Cell surface markers
-While it is of note the inability of cell surface markers to pull cell types apart, these cell surface antigens are commonly used to help identify and classify cells.
-The majority of them are molecules or antigens within cell's plasma membrane.
-Unique to different cell types, there exist specific combinations of markers or antigens.
-These molecules serve not only as markers but they also have key functional roles.
-It is possible to diagnose diseases or direct treatment by identifying which molecules are present.
-Cell surface markers are among the most ubiquitous class of proteins used on daily basis in any cell biology lab.
-Cell are usually stained for such markers and analysed using flow cytometry, which enables the collection of cells that have at their surface the target marker, meaning that we can collect a pure or at least enriched population for a phenotype of interest.
-These however, does not generalize easily, as can be appreciated from our graph.
+While it is of note the inability of cell surface markers to pull cell types apart, the cell surface antigens are among the most ubiquitous class of proteins used on daily basis in any cell biology lab.
+The majority of cell surface markers are molecules within cell's plasma membrane that are unique to different cell types.
+We sought to try using the random forest model used for identifying transcription factors associated with individual cell identities to come up with cell [surface markers panels](spreedsheet) that could be used to sort cells.

-In the other hand, using transcription factors we were not only able to reconstruct the full dendrogram but easily split cell groups.
-With this tree structure in mind it feels natural to ask what are the transcription factors that would enable us to ?
+## Seeking collaborations

-Further experimental validation of the model results is currently in progress and we are seeking collaborations with labs that are willing to test the gene candidates.
+We would like to experimental validate the model results so if you are willing to test the transcription factors or cell surface markers candidates reach out to us.

+- Angela Oliveira Pisco on the behalf of the Tabula muris consortium